4 years ago by baggachipz

 (He also worked on the TEAL AMBER and TEAL BLUE satellite surveillance systems, and probably others that he never even talked about.)

-an hour ago by Florin_Andrei
+4 years ago by Florin_Andrei

 > It still amazes me that one, the mirrors are sensitive enough to the deformation of Earth's gravity to have an effect and two, that we are now very good at compensating for this now.